 - ≭ Electric blankets

 - Heaters

 - X Candles, incense or any open flame items

 - ★ Hot plates, appliances or fridges (unless approved for medical use)

-- Cellotape or other adhesives that may damage the walls.
-Many rooms have notice boards.
-You can use drawing pins/ tacks on these.
+- ★ Cellotape, command hooks or any other adhesives that may damage the walls.
+All rooms have noticeboards.
+You can use drawing pins/tacks on these

-- ★ Weapons
+- X Weapons

 - ≭ Fish or other living pets